Ute people: Ceremonial items and artwork

 Utes produced beadwork over centuries.
 They obtained glass beads and other trade items from early trading contact with Europeans and rapidly incorporated their use into their objects.

 Native Americans have been using ceremonial pipes for thousands and years, and the traditional pipes have been used in sacred Ute ceremonies that are conducted by a medicine person or spiritual leader.
 The pipe symbolizes the Ute's connection to the creator and their existence on Earth.
 They conduct pipe ceremonies during events were different people come together.
 For instance, they conducted a pipe ceremony at an Interfaith event in Salt Lake City, Utah.

-The Uncompahgre Ute Indians from central Colorado are one of the first documented groups of people in the world known to use the effect of mechanoluminescence.
-They used quartz crystals to generate light, likely hundreds of years before the modern world recognized the phenomenon.
-The Ute constructed special ceremonial rattles made from buffalo rawhide, which they filled with clear quartz crystals collected from the mountains of Colorado and Utah.
-When the rattles were shaken at night during ceremonies, the friction and mechanical stress of the quartz crystals banging together produced flashes of light which partly shone through the translucent buffalo hide.
-These rattles were believed to call spirits into Ute ceremonies, and were considered extremely powerful religious objects.

 A Northern Ute ceremonial knife made from white quartz and Western cedar wood.
 These knives were used to cut the umbilical cord of a newborn infant or to harvest sweetgrass and other sacred herbs for ceremonies.

-An Uncompahgre Ute Buffalo rawhide ceremonial rattle filled with quartz crystals.
-The rattle produces flashes of light (mechanoluminescence) created when quartz crystals are subjected to mechanical stress when the rattle is shaken in darkness.

 Uncompahgre Ute Salmon Alabaster Ceremonial Pipe.
 Ute pipe styles are similar to those of the Plains Indians, with notable differences.
 Ute pipes are thicker and use shorter pipestems than the Plains style, and more closely resemble the pipe styles of their Northern neighbors, the Shoshone.